mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 ## 7. Producing Messages

-As it should be obvious, the zio-kafka libraries also provides Kafka producers in addition to consumers.
+As it should be obvious, the zio-kafka library also provides Kafka producers in addition to consumers.

 As we made for consumers, if we want to produce some messages to a topic, the first thing to create the resource and the layer associated with a producer: